Volume Of A Torus Calculator

 Q2: Can the major radius (R) be smaller than the minor radius (r)?

 A2: While the formula doesn't explicitly restrict R to be larger than r, it doesn't represent a physical torus in the typical sense.
-If R < r, you will obtain a mathematically valid volume.
-However, this will result in an intersecting torus which is mathematically valid but usually not physically feasible depending on the application.
+Think about it: if R < r, you will obtain a mathematically valid volume.
+Even so, this will result in an intersecting torus which is mathematically valid but usually not physically feasible depending on the application.

 Q3: What if the torus is not perfectly circular?